 Non-marital assets are those items that were yours prior to the marriage and often times, those assets that are inherited and not commingled.
 Typically, whichever spouse brought a specific non-marital asset to the marriage may retain it without claim from the other.

-Alimony also referred to as “spousal support” continues to be a hot topic of debate and has been the focus of recenter form in Florida, is another area with which a couple may have to deal.
-If alimony is being considered in relationship to your divorce, it is highly recommended that you have astute legal counsel with experience in this area.
+Alimony, also referred to as “spousal support,” continues to be a hot topic of debate and has been the focus of recenter form in Florida, and represents another issue a couple may have to deal with.
+If alimony is being considered in your divorce, it is highly recommended that you have astute legal counsel with experience in this area.

 Divorce FAQs :